HSC: NYSA COVID-19 Update

 - Based on specific age division, other specific rules may be implemented for safety.

-- While we love seeing everyone at the fields, at this time, we recommend spectators stay home or are limited as possible.
-Per Metro Nashville order, spectators MUST wear masks to and from the field, and during the game as social distancing is not possible along the sideline.
+- While we love seeing everyone at the fields, at this time, we recommend spectators remain limited as possible.
+Per Metro Nashville Order 8: Sec.
+2 (h) updated April 9, 2021, spectators are STRONGLY RECOMMENDED to wear masks during the game when social distancing is not possible along the sideline.
 Strive to practice social distancing (at least 6 ft.) from those not living in the same household when possible such as at practices.
 Spectators age 65+ and/or with underlying health conditions are recommended to stay home.
 Spectators may live stream to share with those unable to attend in person.

 - Concessions will only be opened on Saturdays during HSC/NYSA season.
 Board members will screen anyone entering Concessions.
 Due to limited space, no more than 4 people allowed at one time in the building.
 Masks to be worn inside.
 This season, only drinks and pre-packaged items will be available for sale.
 Customers must maintain social distancing in line.

 Plan for a potential COVID-19 case or exposure at HSC/NYSA: